v0nzy/Linux_Privesc_Methods/README.md

 # Privillege Escalation: Cron Jobs

 Cron Jobs are jobs that are run on a specific time.
 You can read all the crontabs using the `cat /etc/crontab` we can then modify any script to get for example a reverse shell.
 If this script is run with root privilleges the reverse shell will be a root shell.
 # Privillege Escalation: PATH variable

+PATH in Linux in an environmetnal variable that tells the opterating system where to search for executables `echo $PATH` For example if we type "program" in the command line this is the location Linux will look for an executable called "program"

+The following script will try to execute the hackme binary and will look for it in the $PATH table

+`#include<unistd.h>
+void main()
+{ setuid(0);
+setgid(0);
+system("hackme");
+}`

+Safe this program as a .c file and compile it using gcc `gcc hackme -o shell` Now give this compiled file SUID permissions  `chmod u+s shell`

+If you can't compile on the target machine do this locally and open up a local python server and download it to the target machine.

+Now make a binary called "hackme" this is the binary that the .c script will try to execute once we add our path to the PATH variable.
+For example (don't forget to add permissions to the binary)

+`echo "/bin/bash" > hackme`

+this will make a simple binary that will open a bash shell.
+You can do this in for example in the /tmp folder.
+To add the /tmp to our variable we will use the export `PATH=/tmp:$PATH` command

+This will add /tmp to the $PATH variable.

 # Privillege Escalation: NFS

+Instead of doing privillege Escalation on an internal network.
+Shared folders, remote access such as SSGH can also help you gain root access to the initial target.
+In some cases you will need both, for example finding a private SSH key in the .ssh folder of a user and then connecting via SSH with root privileges.
+However we can also exploit a misconfigured network shell.
+This vector is sometimes overlooked.

+Network File Sharing or in short NFS config is stored in the /etc/exports file and this can be usually read by users.
+For this escalation method to work its critcal that the "no_root_squash" option.
+If this option is present we can create an executable with SUID set and run it on the target system.

+We will first start by enumerating the shares on the machine using the `showmount -e <ip>` command.

+We will mount our folder to the folder with the no_root_squash option enabled. using the `mount -o rw 10.10.70.63:/tmp /tmp/nfs` now your local system is mounted with the system.
+Go into the the root user using the su command, and make a simple script that call the /bin/bash binary and give it the SUID permissions, now execute the SUID file from your target machine.